PhD Prerequisites & Admissions

 - Submit a minimum TOEFL (Test of English as a Foreign Language) score of 550 paper based (PB), 79 internet based (iBT) or an IELTS (International English Language Testing System) composite score of 7 (no subject area below a 6).

 - Submit CGFNS documentation for nursing/medical degrees earned outside of the United States.
-Please see the Transcript Factsheet for more information.
+Please see Transcript Requirements for more information.

 The program is an average of four years, full-time.
 For example, the BSN-PhD program is set up so that the student completes three years of coursework before comprehensive exams, followed the by the dissertation.
 The MS-PhD program has two years of full-time coursework prior to comprehensive exams.
 The length of time spent in dissertation will ultimately determine the total time to degree.
 You should refer to the specific course grids available on our website for each specialty.